datacult/Fivetran-x-Data-Culture/README.md

 - Update the `state` with new timestamp
 - Return the data from the API call & updated the `state` object

-## Example workflow with pagination
+## Example Workflow with Pagination

 *This can be combined with the incremental update workflow*